agrawal-priyank/Patient-Database-Search-Engine/README.md

-## Patient Search Engine - Healthcare Provider Application
+## Patient Search Engine - Full Stack Web Application

 ### Description
-1. Designed a logical relational database model for Healthcare providers that can hold all the records related to in-patients and out-patients and store it into the coherent tables in the database.
+* Designed a logical relational database model for Healthcare providers that can hold all the records related to in-patients and out-patients and store it into the coherent tables in the database.
-2. Developed a Java/J2EE application with the functionality of create, retrieve, update and delete all the information regarding a patient.
+* Developed a supporting Java/J2EE application with the functionality of creating, retrieving, updating, and deleting information about the patients.
-3. Implemented stored procedures, triggers and functions that query the database to maintain data consistency and integrity.
+* Implemented stored procedures and triggers that query the database to maintain data consistency and integrity.
+* Wrote the business requirements document.

 ### ERD
 * [Entity Relationship Diagram](https://github.com/agrawal-priyank/Patient-Database-Search-Engine/blob/master/erd/erd.jpg)